Social conditioning: Herd Instinct

 Sigmund Freud, known as the father of psychoanalysis, recorded his observations of group dynamics in Group Psychology and the Analysis of the Ego.
 In his work, he refers to Wilfred Trotter as the group conditions its members, Freud states "opposition to the herd is as good as separation from it, and is therefore anxiously avoided".
 Such fear causes the individual members and even leaders of a particular group to go along with the decisions a group based in accordance to its culture.
-On a micro scale, the individual is conditioned to partake in the social norms of the said group even if they contradict his or her personal moral code.
+On a micro scale, the individual is conditioned to partake in the social norms of the said group even if they contradict their personal moral code.
 The consequences of such protest (may) result in isolation.
 Such, in accordance to Freud, is one of the greatest punishments than can be instilled on an individual.
-This would result in the inability of an individual to practice his or her "instinctual impulses".
+This would result in the inability of an individual to practice their "instinctual impulses".
 These instincts, in accordance to Freud, are the motives behind actions that the individual may take.
 The father of psychoanalysis further states that, "we thus have an impression of a state in which an individual's private emotional impulses and intellectual acts are too weak to come to anything by themselves and are entirely dependent for this on being reinforced by being repeated in a similar way in the other members of the group".
 Out of fear of isolation and to secure the practice of instinctual impulses, there may be little protest from individual members as the group continues to conditions.